-For many companies, the truthful answer is no. Many companies still ignore large parts of the customer experience and have yet to fully map out every step of their customer’s journey.
+For many companies, the truthful answer is no. Many companies still need to focus on customer experience management and have yet to fully map out every step of their customer’s journey.
 This blind spot is going to be a major issue for companies moving forward as customer expectations for their experiences with brands only get higher.

 It starts with your culture.

-This is where the real work of CX transformation begins.
-You need to make sure that everyone on your team is aligned with the new thinking, and not be afraid to institute process and operational changes that are uncomfortable.
-Many companies traditionally break apart the customer experience between marketing, merchandising, operations, supply chain, store operations, digital, etc. But for customers, it’s all one continuous impression your brand leaves on them and it needs to be one journey.
+This is where the real work of CX strategies begin.
+Many companies traditionally break apart the customer experience and customer relationship between marketing, merchandising, operations, supply chain, store operations, digital, etc. But for customers, it’s all one continuous impression your brand leaves on them and it needs to be one journey.

-Challenge #2: You don’t have a single, unified view of my customers.
+Step #2: Build a single, unified view of the customer journey.

 If you work at the average organization, the answer is somewhere around 36, according to a study from Forbes Insights and Sitecore.
-And how exactly are you supposed to construct a single view when data is spread between so many different silos?
-The impact of data silos in your customer experience is poisoning your ability to build a foundation for understanding your customers’ needs at each moment and interaction with your brand.
+And how exactly are you supposed to construct a single view when data is spread between so many different silos is poisoning your ability to build a foundation for understanding your customers’ needs at each moment and interaction with your brand.

-The goal of your customer experience strategy is to optimize and personalize every step of your customer’s journey – and the ROI has definitely been proven for undertaking this effort.
-When done correctly, i.e. not cutting corners like some of your leaders may recommend, you’re able to deliver a truly personalized experience to every customer and use all of your data.
+The goal of your customer experience transformation is to focus on every moment of your customer’s journey – and the ROI has definitely been proven for undertaking this effort.
+When done correctly, you’re able to deliver a truly personalized experience to every customer and use all of your data.
 The results are real:

 - Personalized emails generate six times higher transaction rates.
 Just imagine what you could do when you spread that increase to your website, product pages, and more.